Flashcards in 1 - Cells and Organisation Deck (69):

-Is the ability to distinguish between two separate points and it is the resolving power of a microscope that affects how much detail it can show.
+Is the ability to distinguish between two separate points in an image and it is the resolving power of a microscope that affects how much detail it can show.
 E.g. A light microscope has a resolving power of about 200nm.

 Order of Magnitude